valerykalashnikov/thunder/README.md

   value, err := client.Get("key") // error can contain http status code and message
 ~~~

-To delete value from storage(usefull when you have to update value without breaking expiration)
+To update storage value (usefull when you have to update value without breaking expiration)

 ~~~go
   value := "New value"